Statutory Powers Procedure Act (Ontario)(SPPA)

 Deemed date of receipt may be extended by the tribunal where a party has failed to receive the decision or order by reason of good faith "absence, accident, illness or other cause beyond the party's control" [SPPA s.18(5)].

 4. Costs and Interest

 It is common practice in court proceedings for the winning party to be paid 'legal costs' by the loser.
-While there are many variations to this principle, it normally includes at least a part of the legal fees, and usually all of the disbursements, incurred in the conduct of the proceeding.
+While there are many variations to this principle, it normally includes at least a part of the legal fees and usually all of the disbursements incurred in the conduct of the proceeding.

-However, there is no general SPPA or common law authority in a tribunal to make costs orders.
+However, there is no general SPPA or common law authority in an administrative tribunal to make costs orders.
 Such authority only exists under the SPPA where the tribunal has made rules under its SPPA s.17.1 authority (see Ch.16: "Tribunal Rule-Making Authority: Cost Awards"), and then only where the behaviour of the 'paying' party has been "unreasonable, frivolous or vexatious or a party has acted in bad faith" [SPPA s.17.1(2)].

 5. Variation of Orders

 A tribunal may at any time correct a typographical error, error of calculation or similar error made in its decision or order [SPPA s.21.1].
 This is a general SPPA tribunal authority.